 Among the scenic places on the lake they are: the National Apostle Islands from the shores of Lake, Isle Royale National Park, Porcupine Mountains Wilderness State Park, Pukaskwa National Park, Lake Superior Provincial Park, Grand Island National Recreation Area, Sleeping Giant (Ontario) and Pictured Rocks National Lakeshore.

-The Ojibwe called Lake Gichigami, which means "big water".
-Henry Wadsworth Longfellow wrote the name as "Gitche Gumee” in The Song of Hiawatha, like Gordon Lightfoot in his song, "The Wreck of the Edmund Fitzgerald".
+The Ojibwe called Lake Gichigami, what does it mean “large water”.
+Henry Wadsworth Longfellow wrote the name as “Gitche Gumee” in The Song of Hiawatha, like Gordon Lightfoot in his song, “The wreck of the Edmund Fitzgerald”.

 The first French exploreadores approached the great inland sea, across the Ottawa River and Lake Huron during the century 17 It refers to its discovery as -le-lac superieur.
-Correctly translated, The expression means "High Lake", that is to say, Lake over Lake Huron.
+Correctly translated, expression means “lake Alto”, that is to say, Lake over Lake Huron.
 The lake was also called Lac Tracy before siglo17 by Jesuit missionaries.
-Englishmen, to take control of the region in the early 1760, after the French and Indian War, They gave him the name Superior ", due to be superior in magnitude to any of the lakes in this vast continent
+Englishmen, to take control of the region in the early 1760, after the French and Indian War, They gave him the name of Superior”, due to be superior in magnitude to any of the lakes in this vast continent

 The first people arrived in the region of Lake Superior ago 10.000 years after the retreat of glaciers in the last Ice Age.
 They are known as the Plano, and used stone-tipped spears to hunt caribou on the northwest side of Lake Minong.